Devapoojitaa/StarbucksAnalysis/README.md

 Introduction:
 -------------
 This project is my attempt to combine two things I enjoy: exploring data and understanding the trends of real-world decisions.
-Starbucks is an iconic brand, and I wanted to dive into its operations to discover insights to arrive at meaningful outcomes.
-The Starbucks Analytics Dashboard is an interactive tool I built to analyze customer behaviors, menu offerings, and store locations.
+Starbucks is something we all love and start our day with, I was curious of why we love it so much? what is increasing their sales, etc. hence wanted to dive into its data and uncover insights.
+Therefore, this project - "The Starbucks Analytics Dashboard" is an interactive tool built to analyze customer behaviors, menu offerings, and store locations.
-It’s a showcase of what data can reveal and how it can be used to make better decisions.

 Why This Project?
 -----------------